koii-network/docs/koii/ways-to-get-koii/faucet.md

 ![Banner](./img/Koii%20Faucet.svg)

-The faucet lets new users claim free tokens by verifying their socials.
+The faucet lets new users claim free tokens by verifying their accounts.

-If you are invited to Koii Network by a friend, you both will get 5 extra KOII tokens.
+Additionally, if you are invited to Koii Network by a friend, you both will get 5 extra KOII tokens.

-::::info Hey!
+::::info I found Koii Network by myself
 If you aren't referred by anyone and found the Koii Network on your own, that is extra cool.
 We can be your friend!
-Contact us on discord.
+Contact us on Discord to get your 5 extra KOII tokens.

 ::::